suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 We are using lists in a few places and need to remove the standard styling queues the browser provides.
-We also notice that the text in the header is always in uppercase and we can apply a text transformation to ensure that is always true.
+We also notice that the text in the header is always in uppercase, and we can apply a text transformation to ensure that this is always true.

 ```css
 ul {